-In 2000, Mr. Smith founded Vista Equity Partners, along with Co-Founder Brian Sheth, to invest in businesses that develop and use technology, software and data to promote economic equity, ecological responsibility and diversity and inclusion for the prosperity of all.
+In 2000, Mr. Smith founded Vista Equity Partners to invest in businesses that develop and use technology, software and data to promote economic equity, ecological responsibility and diversity and inclusion for the prosperity of all.
 Vista achieves its mission of creating opportunity through the power of technology by using a variety of private equity, permanent capital, credit and public equity investment strategies.

 As one of the top experts on investing in the software and technology industry in the world, Mr. Smith has been invited to speak about finance, entrepreneurship, innovation, leadership and related topics at a variety of venues, including the World Economic Forum and The Milken Institute, among others.
 He has also appeared in numerous interviews for television, written publications, podcasts and other media.

 Philanthropy and Recognitions

 Mr. Smith is the founding director and President of the Fund II Foundation.
 Started in 2014, the Foundation provides grants to fund efforts that conserve African American experiences and culture for future generations, rectify human rights abuses, promote music education for young people, protect the environment through advocacy and awareness of the benefits of the outdoors, and uphold vital American values such as empowerment, innovation and security for all.
 Mr. Smith has been a leading voice advocating for companies to take diverse internship candidates in STEM fields.
 Under his leadership, in 2019, Fund II Foundation launched InternX, a platform to match leading companies with diverse internship candidates.
 Vista runs its own internship offering to boost diversity, the Vista Frontier Fellows Program.